Holy cow, I just looked at the call screener board.

 Because Pennsylvania is predominantly a conservative place, especially on social issues.

-Yeah, certainly Western Pennsylvania tend to be a little bit more conservative than eastern Pennsylvania, you get the Philadelphia and the suburbs and the inner city there.
+And certainly Western Pennsylvania tend to be a little bit more conservative than Eastern Pennsylvania because you get the Philadelphia and the suburbs and the inner city there.

-But it this what your your story, and believe me, I've I've I've gotten emails from people who are telling similar stories here as Carroll has related.
+But your story, and believe me, I've gotten emails from people who are telling similar stories here, as Carol has related.

 It makes me think that without this going on, there would be landslide defeats of Democrats all across this country in various states.